Mohammed VI Museum of Modern and Contemporary Art, Maroc ⵍⵎⵖⵔⵉⴱ المغرب - Things to Do in Mohammed VI Museum of Modern and Contemporary Art

 Explore the Mohammed VI Museum of Modern and Contemporary Art

-Booking Tip: Free to explore the streets and gardens, though the museum charges a small entry fee (10-20 MAD).
-Best visited in late afternoon for golden hour photography and sunset views over the Atlantic.
-Wear comfortable walking shoes for the cobblestone streets.
+Booking Tip: Free to explore the streets and ramparts, museum entry is around 20 MAD.
+Best visited in late afternoon for optimal lighting and sunset views.
+Wear comfortable walking shoes as the streets are cobblestone and can be steep.

 Getting There